christ2222/Kubernetes-Apache-Webapp/README.md

 ### Get LoadBalancer DNS

-To access the Apache web application, you need the DNS name assigned by the LoadBalancer:
+To access the Apache web application, you need the DNS name assigned by the LoadBalancer. you can get it through the console or cli:

 ```bash
 kubectl get service apache-service